 Grief in finding it broken, joy in the beauty of each new piece.

 Michaelian’s stories, poems, and drawings have appeared widely in print and online.
 He also writes a blog, Recently Banned Literature.
 A second blog is devoted solely to As Is, his free-form essay in nine parts, written and published in 2015.
 His work has been translated into Armenian, published in Armenia’s leading anthologies and literary periodicals, and read on Armenian National Radio.
 One of his drawings is included in a William Saroyan centennial edition published by Heyday Books in 2008.
-The author and his wife live near their family in Salem, Oregon.
+The author and his wife live in the U.S., near their family in Salem, Oregon.

 A Listening Thing (2011)

 Primitive: Selected Drawings in Pixel, Pencil & Pen (2010)